carlyarmour/reading-notes/CodersComputer.md

 already built-in with no additional work from you at all.
 VS Code has everything: syntax highlighting, themes, extensions and code completion.
 It seems like VS Code has a very healthy following in the web developing community.

-# Cheat Sheet/Notes for Coding
+# Cheat Sheet & Notes for Coding
 *[Linux Tutorial Basic Navigation Source](https://ryanstutorials.net/linuxtutorial/navigation.php)*

 ### Navigation